sSolal/Endive/ROADMAP.md

 *   **Improve multiple goals handling**, currently, all operations are done on the first goal object found in a depth-first search...

-### Open questions

-*   When matching to a pattern such as 0 | [P], should it be able to match "0 = 0" ?
-How do we give the user the ability to make that match?

 ,
 ## V1 vision: a proof assistant to make any kind of maths.